-Our firm obtains worker visas for corporate clients and advises employers on matters related to the complex employment verification and anti-discrimination obligations of federal immigration laws.
+We obtain work visas for corporate clients and advise employers on matters related to the complex employment verification and anti-discrimination obligations of federal immigration laws.
 We counsel clients in connection with I-9 protocols and audits and management of the hiring and termination process.

-Challenged rule that shareholders of foreign corporations are not liable for unpaid wages in the highest court of New York State.
+- Challenged rule that shareholders of foreign corporations are not liable for unpaid wages in the highest court of New York State.
 Stuto v.
 Kerber, 18 N.Y.3d 909 (2012).
-Phillip G. Steck

-Confidential settlements of claims by clients who alleged disability discrimination ( Phillip G. Steck), sex discrimination ( Brian W. Matula), sexual harassment ( Phillip G. Steck, Brian W. Matula), age discrimination ( Brian W. Matula), race discrimination ( Brian W. Matula), and national origin discrimination ( Brian W. Matula) claims.
+- Confidential settlements of claims by clients who alleged disability discrimination, sex discrimination, sexual harassment, age discrimination, race discrimination and national origin discrimination claims.